synapticielfactory/es_analytics/README.md

 For this task, we will take advantage of the strength of Vega extension in Kibana.

-Vega is a tool that allows to build custom visualizations backed by one or multiple data sources. one of it's main features, is the ability to process data (using transforms) just before visualizing it.
+Vega is a tool that allows to build custom visualizations backed by one or multiple data sources.
+One of it's main features, it offers a collection of transformations tools which enables processing input data just before visualization.
 <img src="./screens/customer_retention_VEGA.png" align="middle">

 First, we will create aggregation that shows monthly retention of each costumer as the following :